Shape

 • The path should be specified relative to the source directory.

 • This list is also used when using a local file source (e.g., source = "../modules/vpc").
-For example, if your terraform module source contains a hidden file that you want to copy over (e.g., a .python-version file), you can specify that in this list to ensure it gets copied over to the scratch copy (e.g., include_in_copy = [".python-version"]).
+For example, if your OpenTofu/Terraform module source contains a hidden file that you want to copy over (e.g., a .python-version file), you can specify that in this list to ensure it gets copied over to the scratch copy (e.g., include_in_copy = [".python-version"]).

-• required_var_files (optional): A list of file paths to terraform vars files (.tfvars) that will be passed in to terraform as -var-file=<your file>.
+• required_var_files (optional): A list of file paths to OpenTofu/Terraform vars files (.tfvars) that will be passed in to terraform as -var-file=<your file>.

 • execute (required) : A list of command and arguments that should be run as the hook.
 For example, if execute is set as ["echo", "Foo"], the command echo Foo will be run.

 • working_dir (optional) : The path to set as the working directory of the hook.
 Terragrunt will switch directory to this path prior to running the hook command.
-Defaults to the terragrunt configuration directory for terragrunt-read-config and init-from-module hooks, and the terraform module directory for other command hooks.
+Defaults to the terragrunt configuration directory for terragrunt-read-config and init-from-module hooks, and the OpenTofu/Terraform module directory for other command hooks.

-• run_on_error (optional) : If set to true, this hook will run even if a previous hook hit an error, or in the case of “after” hooks, if the Terraform command hit an error.
+• run_on_error (optional) : If set to true, this hook will run even if a previous hook hit an error, or in the case of “after” hooks, if the OpenTofu/Terraform command hit an error.
 Default is false.

 • suppress_stdout (optional) : If set to true, the stdout output of the executed commands will be suppressed.
-This can be useful when there are scripts relying on terraform’s output and any other output would break their parsing.
+This can be useful when there are scripts relying on OpenTofu/Terraform’s output and any other output would break their parsing.

-• after_hook (block): Nested blocks used to specify command hooks that should be run after terraform is called.
+• after_hook (block): Nested blocks used to specify command hooks that should be run after tofu/terraform is called.
 Hooks run from the terragrunt configuration directory (the directory where terragrunt.hcl lives).
 Supports the same arguments as before_hook.

 • error_hook (block): Nested blocks used to specify command hooks that run when an error is thrown.
 The error must match one of the expressions listed in the on_errors attribute.
 Error hooks are executed after the before/after hooks.